MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/inventory_item.md

 This is a container identifier and slot of the container the Inventory Item can be found in.
 Unlike Items, Inventory Items cannot have containers of different types; they can only be other Inventory Items.
-An Inventory Item's container will have a description that contains a mention of the Inventory Item in an [[item list|Tutorial:-Writing-descriptions#il]].
+An Inventory Item's container will have a description that contains a mention of the Inventory Item in an [item list](../../moderator_guide/writing_descriptions.md#il).
 When the Inventory Item is unstashed, mention of the Inventory Item will be removed from the item list in its container.
 Note that the Inventory Item's container must belong to the same Player and Equipment Slot as the Inventory Item itself.

-In order to properly specify an Inventory Item's container, the container's identifier must be given, as well as the [[inventory slot|Data-Structure:-Prefab#inventory]] this Inventory Item is in, with both separated by a forward slash (`/`).
+In order to properly specify an Inventory Item's container, the container's identifier must be given, as well as the [inventory slot](prefab.md#inventory) this Inventory Item is in, with both separated by a forward slash (`/`).
 The following are some examples of correct container names:

 * LAB COAT 1/RIGHT POCKET
 * LAB COAT 2/LEFT POCKET